The interactive story (“Haggadah” in Hebrew) in this article is based on the Passover meal that Yeshua celebrated with his disciples.

 Yeshua, the Light of the world, came into the world through a woman (that is why a woman light the candles).
 The Menorah represents Yeshua and the Holy Spirit, and in their honour we now lit the candles.

-Shofar-blower 2.
-Proclaim that Feast begins: Blow the shofars
+Shofar-blower 4.
+Proclaim that the Feast begins: Blow the shofars

 Psa 81:3 Blow the trumpet at the new moon, and at the full moon, on our feast day.